-We may designate a portion of our quarterly distributions as capital gains and we may also distribute additional capital gains in the last calendar quarter if necessary to meet minimum distribution requirements and to avoid being subject to excise taxes.
+We have begun relying on a prior exemption obtained by our Adviser permitting us to make periodic distributions of long-term capital gains.
+We may also distribute additional capital gains in the last calendar quarter if necessary to meet minimum distribution requirements and to avoid being subject to excise taxes.
 If, however, we elect to retain any capital gains, we will be subject to U.S. capital gains taxes.
 The payment of those taxes will flow-through to stockholders as a tax credit to apply against their U.S. income tax payable on the deemed distribution of the retained capital gain.

 For tax purposes, distributions paid to common stockholders for the calendar year ended December 31, 2013 were approximately 41 percent QDI, 25 percent ordinary dividend income, 32 percent long-term capital gain, and 2 percent return of capital.
 A holder of our common stock would reduce their cost basis for income tax purposes by the amount designated as return of capital.
 This information is reported to stockholders on Form 1099-DIV and is available on our Web site at www.tortoiseadvisors.com.
+We currently estimate that 80 to 100 percent of 2014 distributions will be characterized as dividend income and capital gains, with the remaining percentage, if any, characterized as return of capital.
+A final determination of the characterization will be made in January 2015.